Apache Kafka - K8s

 Note that these checks are only possible after a refresh of the charm code, and therefore cannot be done upfront (e.g. during the pre-upgrade-checks action).
 If some of these checks fail, the upgrade will be aborted.
 When this happens, the workload may still be operating (as only the operator may have failed) but we recommend to rollback the upgrade as soon as possible.

-In order to roll back the upgrade, re-run steps 2 and 3, using the revision taken in step 1, i.e.
+To roll back the upgrade, re-run steps #2 and #3, using the revision taken in step #1, i.e.:

 juju run kafka-k8s/leader pre-upgrade-check